oreqizer/reactizer-2016/README.md

 * `npm run android` - `gulp android`
 * `npm run native` - `gulp native`
 * `npm run native:clean` - `gulp native:clean`

-### Philosophy

-Testing out newest trends that I find interesting.
-I try to keep the project lightweight and safe, though.
-I will not include packages that are unnecessary or unmaintained.

-Compilation is done by **Webpack**, however I tried to keep it as barebones as possible - no special Webpack stuff scattered in the source files.
-Thus I omitted any importing of any other files other than `.js` and `.jsx` to the main bundle or anything that would make me having to stick to Webpack forever and ever.

-The only thing I couldn't pass on was hot-reloading, though.
-That is way too awesome to miss.
-Keep in mind that I'm using Webpack's built-in hot module reloading.
-There is neither `react-hot-loader`, nor `react-transform` taking place.
-This is because I keep all of my state in **Redux**.

-If you'd like to keep your state in your application, feel free to include one of the implementations.
-However, keeping state in Redux has many benefits, I highly recommend this approach.

 ### TODO: